Legalism (Western philosophy)

 Legalism, in the Western sense, is the ethical attitude that holds moral conduct as a matter of rule following.
 It is an approach to the analysis of legal questions characterized by abstract logical reasoning focusing on the applicable legal text, such as a constitution, legislation, or case law, rather than on the social, economic, or political context.
 Legalism has occurred both in civil and common law traditions.
 It underlines both natural law and legal positivism.
-In its narrower versions, legalism may endorse the notion that the pre-existing body of authoritative legal materials already contains a uniquely pre-determined right answer to any legal problem that may arise.
+In its narrower versions, legalism may endorse the notion that the preexisting body of authoritative legal materials already contains a uniquely predetermined right answer to any legal problem that may arise.

-Legalism typically also claims that the task of the judge is to ascertain the answer to a legal question by an essentially mechanical process.
+Legalism typically also claims that the task of the judge is to ascertain the answer to a legal question by an essentially mechanical process rather than some Schmittian modality of sovereignty.